African Travels: 1996-2011 — Sixteen trips thru’ southern African

 In 1998, on our trip around the Kalahari Desert, Stan, Alex and I drove south to Cape Town where we spent a fortnight, partly because our much abused Toyota needed major a overhaul!
 We had time to visit with old friends (shown later on the Namibia travelogue that follows) and visited the top of Table Mountain.
 Our clown, Alexander, enjoyed this immensely!
 Note the amazing views of the city of Cape Town and the ocean from the top of the mountain.

-These pictures below show the C.T. wharf and the a postcard shows Cape Point where the warm Indian Ocean’s currents pushing south meet the much colder Atlantic Ocean’s currents pushing north.
+These pictures below show the Cape Town wharf and the the postcard shows the meeting of the Indian and Atlantic Oceans where the warm Indian Ocean’s currents push south to meet the much colder Atlantic Ocean’s currents pushing north.

 Gauteng tourist areas: Sun City and farm camp